 If you are concerned that you have SIBO, try tracking your symptoms with the symptom tracker.
 You can include information such as the severity of your symptoms.
 In this way you can better understand your body and rely on information accordingly.

 A great feature is the reports section.
 When you save and record all your information, you can easily look back at the logs and analyze the trends.
-Keeping track a finding what factors influence your symptoms, makes it easier for you to manage.
+Keeping track of finding what factors influence your symptoms, makes it easier for you to manage.
 This is also convenient for you to share with your doctor.
-In this way you can find effective treatments.
+In this way, you can find effective treatments.

 CareClinic is one of the best apps available on the market.
 Whether you are trying to manage a health concern or want to start a healthy lifestyle, health apps are useful.
 It is always good be aware of your body’s condition and health.